 People have told me recently that I spend too much time alone.
 Riding around for days on end with nothing but my sleeping bag and some food, just thinking about things.
 Some of the things are important, some of them aren’t, sometimes I don’t even think about anything at all.
 But the one common theme is that all this thinking is from the seat of my bike.
 The only vehicle that I know of which can take you back in time and make you feel like a kid again all while making hours disappear without you even knowing.
 The ultimate time machine

 Years ago when I was ” between jobs” working retail and selling sleeping bags to soccer moms, I was a pretty unhappy guy.
 What does my buddy do?
 He sends me a picture from a firefight on the streets of Baghdad.
 A goddamn picture that he snapped while people were shooting at him and trying to kill him.
-That is a pretty interesting way of telling me to harden up.
+That is a pretty interesting way of telling me to harden the fuck up.
 His reality was so different than mine, so much more real, I had no business complaining about my situation.
+My “problems” became so trivial.

 This past week I was hit by a car riding home from a group ride.
 Nothing too serious, just a flight over the hood and I tested out the old helmet.
 I got off pretty lucky with no broken bones but I was banged up bad enough that I wasn’t able to ride for the past six days.
-I never really knew how much my life revolved around pedaling until my leg was hurt bad enough to where I couldn’t do it.
-Limping through my days drove me insane.
+You never really knew how much your life revolves around pedaling until you can’t do it.
+Limping through my days was driving me insane.

 Just like clockwork, like that sonofabitch was spying on me, I get an email with some pictures from the heart of a war zone.
 Three simple images of people riding bikes.

 I like to think that the first two are just every day people riding to the store for a gallon of milk, or to work for the day.
-Pedaling down that unpaved road with the chaos of war all around them.
+Pedaling down that unpaved road with the chaos of war all around them, smelling the smellas, hearing the sounds and feeling the cool morning air on tehir cheeks before the day heats up.
 The third one came with a caption: “…and yes, that’s me, risking my life to ride that shitty-ass bike“.
 It made me chuckle.
 Because I know that being over there for months at a time, year after year after year the only thing he wants more than a cheeseburger and a beer is to hit a set of dirt jumps.
-To just lay out a big old table top followed by a 360.
+To just lay out a big old table top and a turn down.
 But for now, ramping an Afghan townie off of some retaining walls will have to do.
 We will ride.
 By any means necessary.

 Until then…keep it dirtyby